-God doesn’t want to lose his creatures.
-So God overcomes death in the resurrection of Jesus the Christ.
+Humans may have longings for eternity embedded within us.
+But there would be no eternal life apart from the God who doesn’t want to lose his creatures.
+God overcomes death in the resurrection of Jesus the Christ.
 The dead will be raised bodily.
 As in Ezekiel’s vision of the dry bones, the breath comes back into our restored bodies so that the mind and body may praise and serve God eternally in a new creation.
 Our soul, our personality, is in God’s keeping (that’s why we think of the soul “going to heaven” at death, because that’s where God is).
 Our soul is restored to our recreated resurrection bodies so that we remain who we were, but with a glorified or spiritual body and a purified soul.
 (See “Frank Answer About Going to Heaven” and “Frank Answers About the Soul”.)

 From our standpoint as the living, it seems like a long time between death and resurrection.
 But from the standpoint of the departed, we are raised “in an instant, in the twinkling of an eye,” as St. Paul puts it, since there is no consciousness in death.
 It’s like falling asleep and the next thing you know you are awake.
 Christians have spoken of “sleeping in Jesus” while they await the resurrection.